AyrA/mobile-ca/README.md

 ## Quick Start

-1. Double click on the executable to download required dependencies
+1. Double click on the executable to download required dependencies and wait for it to exit.
+This needs to be done only once
-2. Run `mobile-ca /http 55555 /b`
+2. Double click again to start the web service
+3. Press the [ESC] key once you are done to exit

 ## Advanced Usage